-Zealand University Hospital has been known for being highly productive, and for many years, it was among the three most productive hospitals in the Denmark.
+ZUH has been known for being highly productive, and for many years, it was among the three most productive hospitals in Denmark.
 The Ministry of Finance estimates productivity at the hospitals in Denmark each year using a simple method where activity is compared to the expenses incurred to create this activity.
 Basically, how much health you get for a buck.